• Skip to primary navigation

 Place the pans in the oven and bake for 10-15 minutes, until nice and golden brown, rotating the pans halfway through the bake time.
 Let cool for about 10 minutes and serve with ramekins of warm marinara sauce for dipping.

-Pepperoni Calzones on baking sheet with one cut in half and being held above the others after having been dipped in marinara.
+Pepperoni Calzones on baking sheet with one being held above the others after having been dipped in marinara.

 Freezing Directions